Portimao, Portugal

 We asked people if there is a lot of crime.
 They answered:

 "Portimao, generally has a low crime rate, making it a safe place for both residents and tourists.
 The city is known for its peaceful environment and friendly locals.
 However, like any other city, it is not completely free from crime.
 Minor crimes such as pickpocketing or bag snatching can occur, particularly in crowded tourist areas.
 Violent crimes are relatively rare, but it's always important to stay vigilant and take basic safety precautions.
-The local police force is efficient and responsive, contributing to the overall safety of the city," said one expat in Portimao.
+The local police force is efficient and responsive, contributing to the overall safety of the city," wrote a member in Portimao.

 Is there a lot of diversity?
 Are people in Portimao accepting of differences?

 "Portimao, is a multicultural city with a diverse population that includes locals and expatriates from various parts of the world.
 The city is known for its welcoming and accepting nature towards people of different cultures, races, and backgrounds.
 The residents of Portimao are generally open-minded and tolerant, embracing the diversity that exists within their community.
-This acceptance is reflected in the city's vibrant cultural scene, which is a blend of traditional Portuguese culture and influences from other cultures," wrote a member in Portimao.
+This acceptance is reflected in the city's vibrant cultural scene, which is a blend of traditional Portuguese culture and influences from other cultures," said one expat who made the move to Portimao.

 What are the schools in Portimao like?